Xushnudbe-hash/Wasteless/README.md

 ## DIMO

-Zero2Hero now incorporates DIMO (Decentralized Internet of Mobility) to enhance its waste management capabilities and promote eco-friendly driving habits.
+Wasteless incorporates DIMO (Decentralized Internet of Mobility) to enhance its waste management capabilities and promote eco-friendly driving habits.
 This integration aligns with the project's goal of environmental sustainability and community engagement.

 ### Key Components